vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 ![](/content/images/cover/npm.jpg)
 *Photo by [Vignesh Ragupathy](https://photography.vikki.in/vikki-photography-budapest-3){:target="_blank"}.*

-I been utilizing AWS to host my personal blog for almost 3 years now.
-Originally my blog was hosted in WordPress and then i migrated to [ghost](https://ghost.org/){:target="_blank"}.
-Its been 2 years now in ghost and I thought of exploring new hosting option which should be free, supports custom domain name and free [SSL](https://letsencrypt.org/){:target="_blank"}.
+I have been utilizing AWS to host my personal blog for almost 3 years now.
+Originally my blog was hosted in WordPress and then I migrated to [ghost](https://ghost.org/){:target="_blank"}.
+It's been 2 years now in ghost and I thought of exploring a new hosting option which should be free, supports custom domain name and free [SSL](https://letsencrypt.org/){:target="_blank"}.

 [Jekyll](https://jekyllrb.com/){:target="_blank"} is a ruby based static blog generator and it has an advantage of free hosting in GitHub.
 The letsencrypt SSL certificate is also provided by GitHub for my custom domain so i don’t have to worry about managing it.

-I also created a separate [website](https://tools.vikki.in){:target="_blank"} to showcase my open-source tools and i can use the same AWS instance for hosting it.
+I also created a separate [website](https://tools.vikki.in){:target="_blank"} to showcase my open-source tools and I can use the same AWS instance for hosting it.
 It is a Django application which uses more memory/CPU, so i can run it in a dedicated instance instead of running the ghost and Django together.

-One of the challenge in Django application is hosting your static content.
-Django recommends to use a proxy server like Nginx to server its static content.
+One of the challenges in a Django application is hosting your static content.
+Django recommends using a proxy server like Nginx to serve its static content.

 I use my nginx proxy to serve the static content.
 But due to performance reason , i started to explore the free CDN to serve my static content